123 Gold Websites

-Back then the Internet was so new.
-I designed my first web site, a page with gray background, bad font lettering and an awkward graphic.
-There were about 10 of us trying to wrap our arms around what, as they called it then, a "Home Page" was all about - how it could be constructed, what made it position the way it did and what we might do with it.
-We were in Yorba Linda, California.
-During the months following that event I worked my regular job as a City Planning consultant and wondered just what purpose a home page could serve.
+Back then the Internet was so new it was new.
+It was a hot summer day in Yorba Linda, California just down the street where Richard Nixon was born.
+There were about 10 of us gathered in a second floor office-turned-think-tank trying to wrap our arms around what, as they called it then, a "Home Page" was all about - how it could be constructed, what made it position the way it did and what we might do with it.
+I "designed" my first web site there - one screen with a gray background, bad font lettering and an awkward graphic that floated everywhere you didn't want it to go.

 You might comment that this page lacks a certain commercial flare, and you would be right.
 It is only here as a "by way of introduction" and nothing more.
 If you have heard of me, it has most likely been from word of mouth.
 I don't take on a lot of clients and make sure that the ones I do serve have sites that have been well kept and free from the bugs that could cause crashes - something that is more likely to happen in the new WordPress world and other "let's create a web site online" systems.

 My approach has been, and will always be, to calibrate all pages in a site when it is developed so that they will send a clear desire to buy - and - to have them resonate with the search engines.
 So it follows that if a site has already been developed, and the owner wants it to be seen ahead of the rest on the search engines, I start with recalibrating the entire site, starting with the top level pages and working down.
 Then it is reposted to the search engines.

 If you are interested in my work, please email me at email@example.com - allow 48 hours.
 I would be happy to talk to you about the things you were hoping your web site could do for you, your business, what direction the Web is taking in the near future and anything else that is relevant to how it can better serve you.